Signs of Vitamin Overdose

 6. Can I take supplements if I eat fortified foods?

 Be cautious.
 Many cereals, juices, and snacks are fortified with extra vitamins.
-If you combine these with supplements, you might unknowingly exceed safe limits, so it is vital to read labels carefully.
+Combined with supplements, they can push you over safe limits, so read labels carefully.

 7. Should I take a supplement every day?

 Not everyone needs the same amount.
-Your ideal dose depends on your “age, diet, medical conditions,” and deficiency status.
-Consult a doctor to tailor your intake rather than relying on general trends or “random supplements”.
+Your ideal dose depends on your age, diet, medical conditions, and deficiency status.
+Talk to a doctor to tailor your intake rather than following general trends.

 8. What should I do if I suspect a vitamin overdose?

-If you experience severe symptoms like confusion, irregular heartbeat, severe nausea, or other concerning signs after taking vitamins, seek immediate medical attention.
-You can also contact the U.S. Poison Control hotline at 1-800-222-1222, which is available 24/7 and staffed by medical experts.
+If you have severe symptoms like confusion, irregular heartbeat, or severe nausea after taking vitamins, seek medical care.
+You can also contact the U.S. Poison Control hotline at 1-800-222-1222, available 24/7.

-All reference links valid and accessible on 29 April 2026
+References (all links valid and accessible on 29 April 2026)

 Authors